Etav99/waveform-playlist/README.md

 ## Colmena Audio Editor

 This is Colmena Audio Editor, a fork from the great Waveform-Playlist!
-Be aware that the following text is still from the original waveform-playlist project and it is not updated yet to match colmena-waveform-playlist new features, like cut and split.
+Be aware that the following text is still from the original waveform-playlist project and it is not updated yet to match colmena-waveform-playlist new features, like track cut and split, and new export functionality which adds support for mp3 and aac export.

 More at: https://blog.colmena.media/